 Please visit the Bluewater Leisure Centre Overview page on the Solarweb portal to see live monitoring that is similar to what is visible above for the Rae Street precinct.
 (Please not this portal is on an external website.)
 Once in the portal, you can click on 'energy balance' to get a clear sense of real-time energy being generated by the Bluewater system.

-A 30kW solar PV system was installed on the Colac Library by local installers Walsh Electrical in June 2020.
+A 30.69kW solar PV system was installed on the Colac Library by local installers Walsh Electrical in June 2020.
 In collaboration with the building owner (Vic Dept. of Education), the solar installation will provide significant environmental and economic benefits for both Colac Otway Shire and Colac Secondary College, who share running costs at the facility.
-The 30kW solar system is expected to generate around 40MWh annually, saving around $10,000/yr in electricity costs and preventing 46 Tonnes of greenhouse gasses (CO2-e) from entering the atmosphere.
+Mounted on tilt frames, the solar system is expected to generate around 40MWh annually, saving around $10,000 per year in electricity costs and preventing 44 Tonnes of greenhouse gases (CO2-e) from entering the atmosphere.